Clasherzz/SafeZone/README.md

-the reository will be pushed , cuurently facing technical difficulties
+the reository will be pushed , curently facing technical difficulties